Tobander/MLProject-CustomChatbot/README.md

 Also if the website's search engine does not frequently **update its index** or if certain areas are not indexed at all, users may not be able to find newly added content or specific types of content.

 ## Solution
-A Chatbot has the ability to have a **natural conversation** with the user and if it has the knowledge of the whole website, intranet or blog can then give the user great recommendations.
+A Chatbot has the ability to have a **natural conversation** with the user and if it has the knowledge of the whole Website, Intranet or Blog can then give the user great recommendations.
+The user doesn't have to guess specific keywords or phrases that the search engine might recognize.

+They can also understand the **context of a query**, allowing them to provide more accurate and relevant responses.
+They can remember the context of a conversation over multiple interactions, refining their search results based on the ongoing dialogue.

+It's also **time saving** because the user doesn't have to sift through a list of search results but get the answer, link or product with the most relevant content based on the user's query.

 ## How To
 First we need to get the information from our target website.
 The **knowledge** of our Chatbot so to speak.
 Most of the time this is done by scraping the website.
 Just make sure that you are not violating data privacy and/or store personal information without consent.